Categorification of Harder-Narasimhan Theory via slope functions: Introduction

 \section{Introduction}

-The notion of Narasimhan filtration was firstly introduced by Harder and Narasimhan \cite{MR364254} in the setting of vector bundles on a non-singular projective curve.
-Let $k$ be a field and $C$ be a non-singular projective curve over $k$, they proved that any non-zero vector bundle $E$ on $C$ admits a canonical filtration by vector subbundles
+The notion of Narasimhan filtration was first introduced by Harder and Narasimhan \cite{MR364254} in the setting of vector bundles on a non-singular projective curve.
+Let $k$ be an algebraic closed field and $C$ be a non-singular projective curve over $k$, they proved that any non-zero vector bundle $E$ on $C$ admits a canonical filtration by vector subbundles

 where the subquotients $E_i/E_{i-1}$ are semi-stable vector bundles with strictly decreasing slopes.
 Later Harder-Narasimhan filtration has been generalized to the setting of pure sheaves over higher dimensional polarized projective varieties, see \cite[\S1.3]{MR2665168} for more details.
 Curiously, analogous constructions have also been discovered in many other branches of mathematics.
 For example, in geometry of numbers, Stuhler \cite{MR424707} proposed a construction of Harder-Narasimhan filtration for Euclidean lattices and compared it to the reduction theory of positive quadratic forms.
-Later Stuhler's result has been generalized in various settings of arithmetic geometry by Grayson \cite{MR780079}, Bost \cite{MR1423622}, Gaudron \cite{MR2431505} etc. In the framework of arithmetic geometry over a function field, Lafforgue has shown that a family of generalised chtoucas possess a canonical filtration of Harder-Narasimhan type (see \cite{MR1600006} th\'eor\`eme 5).
+Later Stuhler's result has been generalized in various settings of arithmetic geometry by Grayson \cite{MR780079}, Bost \cite{MR1423622}, Gaudron \cite{MR2431505} etc. Moreover, Faltings and W\"{u}stholz \cite{MR1253191} developed a Harder-Narasimhan theory on filtered vector spaces and applied it to diophantine approximation.
+Recently, their results on Harder-Narasimhan theory were expanded by Grieve \cite{G2022}.
+In the framework of arithmetic geometry over a function field, Lafforgue showed that a family of generalised chtoucas possesses a canonical filtration of Harder-Narasimhan type (see \cite{MR1600006} th\'eor\`eme 5).
 In arithmetic geometry of local fields, similar constructions exist for F-crystals (Dieudonn{\'e}-Manin filtration, see \cite{MR0157972} Chapter II, see also \cite{MR563463}), filtered $\varphi$-modules (see \cite{MR1293972} and \cite[\S5.5.2.4]{MR3917141}), and also $\varphi$-modules over Robba ring \cite{MR2493220}.
-Moreover, Fargues \cite{MR2673421} has developed a Harder-Narasimhan theory for finite flat group schemes over a valuation ring of unequal characteristic.
-In the theory of linear codes, a construction of Harder-Narasimhan filtration has been proposed by Randriambololona \cite{MR3912956}.
+Moreover, Fargues \cite{MR2673421} developed a Harder-Narasimhan theory for finite flat group schemes over a valuation ring of unequal characteristic.
+In the theory of linear codes, a construction of Harder-Narasimhan filtration was proposed by Randriambololona \cite{MR3912956}.